 We used skin-on salmon for this recipe, but you can use skinless fillets if you want.
-The skin tastes great when it is fried and crispy.
-When buying skin-on fish, make certain the fish has been scaled.
-Ask your fishmonger to do this at the store.
+The skin tastes great when it is fried and crispy (salmon bacon!).

 - 3 Tbsp lemon juice

-- 1 cup heavy cream
+- 2/3 cup heavy cream

-- 1 1/2 pounds skin-on salmon fillets
+- 1 1/2 pounds salmon fillets

 - Parsley for garnish

-2 While the sauce is cooking, rinse the salmon in cold water and check for any stray scales (if skin-on).
-Pat the fish dry with paper towels.
-Add the canola oil to a sauté pan large enough to fit the fish in one layer.
-Set the heat to high and let the pan heat up for 90 seconds.
+3 Cook the salmon fillets: Add the oil to a sauté pan large enough to fit the fillets in one layer.
+Heat the pan on high and let the pan heat up for 90 seconds.